nilaymaj/pyraminx-solver/README.md

 # Pyraminx Solver
 Algorithmic and optimal solvers for Pyraminx, in Python.

-Yet to upload documentation for using the program.

-Will expand this readme soon.
+Haven't added information on how to use this yet, sorry about that.

 ## Details
 Can enter pyraminx configuration face-wise, or just the scramble.
 Two solving methods - one is the algorithmic solver (solves tips, then centres, then bottom layer, then upper layer).
-Other is the optimal solver - an implementation of BFS.
+Other is the optimal solver - an absolutely terrible implementation of BFS.

 ## Specifications
 Algorithmic solver returns the solution algorithm almost instantaneously.